alexdenpasar/ad_admin/README.md

 # The script searches for all users with the specified filters in AD.

+	The ldap3 library is used.
+To install it, run `pip install ldap3`.

 ## Configuration file

 - `server` - DNS name or IP address of the domain controller server.